A wise person does not give the same amount of thought to choosing lunch as to choosing a career. Neither should a language model.

 Prerequisites

-This section assumes familiarity with scaling laws from Section 06.3 (Kaplan and Chinchilla scaling) and basic decoding strategies from Section 05.2 (sampling, temperature).
+This section assumes familiarity with scaling laws from Section 6.3 (Kaplan and Chinchilla scaling) and basic decoding strategies from Section 4.2 (sampling, temperature).
 No prior knowledge of reinforcement learning is required.

-1. Two Kinds of Compute
+8.1.1 Two Kinds of Compute

 Every language model consumes compute in two distinct phases.
 Understanding the distinction is essential for grasping why reasoning models represent a paradigm shift.

-Train-time compute is the total processing power consumed during pre-training and post-training.
-This includes the GPU hours spent on next-token prediction over trillions of tokens, followed by supervised fine-tuning and alignment (see Chapter 17).
+Train-time compute is the total processing power consumed during pretraining and post-training.
+This includes the GPU hours spent on next-token prediction over trillions of tokens, followed by supervised fine-tuning and alignment (see Chapter 18).
 Train-time compute is a one-time investment: once the model weights are set, the cost is amortized across every future inference request.
 Larger models with more parameters require proportionally more training compute, but serve every user with the same fixed set of weights.

 Test-time compute (also called inference-time compute) is the processing power consumed each time the model generates a response.
 In a standard LLM, this cost is approximately proportional to the number of output tokens: each token requires one forward pass through the network.
 In a reasoning model, the cost per query can vary enormously.
 A simple factual question might consume 50 tokens of thinking, while a hard mathematical proof might consume 10,000 or more.